rssnyder/ansible-role-harness-ccm-ecg/README.md

 Install and configure the ECG on a VM for Harness CCM Auto Stopping.

+Will also create an autostopping rule for the instance if one dosn't exist already.

 ## requirements

 You will need an active Harness CCM license, and an API key with `autostopping:read`.

-The EC2 instance you are targeting must have an existing autostopping rule.
+If you want to create autostopping rules when they dont exist, you will also need `autostopping:create`.

 Right now this role only works for EC2 based VMs.